ravik-c/WeatherPredictionService/README.md

 # Running the project To run the project,

 Download the solution to a directory.
-Go to project root folder in command terminal and use the command, ` dotnet build `
+Go to project root folder in command terminal.
+Go down one level to the WeatherPredictionService folder, which houses the WeatherPredictionService.csproj file, and use the command, ` dotnet build `

 Run using the command,